AlitaVahidkhan/AlitaVahidkhan/README.md

 - 👋 Hi, I’m @AlitaVahidkhan
 - 👀 I’m interested in almost everything when I am in mood
 - 🌱 I’m currently learning programming languages.
-- 💞️ I’m looking to collaborate on ...we will see
+- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...ask the universe))
+- 📫 How to reach me ...

 <!---
 AlitaVahidkhan/AlitaVahidkhan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.